ekambaranath/RAG_chatbot_elite/README.md

-This Basic Chatbot contains details about the elite website and it performs basic operataion such as answeing basic queries and booking appointments
+An interactive chatbot designed to deliver information about the Elite website while handling basic functionalities, including responding to user queries and scheduling appointments.